Hartnoll/engine/README.md

 # Engine
+The main idea is to create a web application that engineering students can access to partake in a specific lab which is otherwise very unreliable.
+The web app will simulate the effects of rotational speed on a combustion engine's fuel consumption.

 **Current Situation**
 * Jemma has been working on a framework of data for the lab.
 * She has produced two sets of data, varying in reliability, and corresponding videos demonstrating the engine producing this data.